 The only question about these technologies is should they pay taxes, since they are ‘’job-stealing robots’’, according to Bill Gates.

-Virgin conducted a survey in 2015, and according to it, 60 percent of office workers will regularly work from the safety of their homes by 2022.
+Virgin conducted a survey, and according to it, 60 percent of office workers will regularly work from the safety of their homes by 2022.
 The rise of collaborations platforms and productivity apps such as Basecamp and Asana is proving that the trend of working from home is the future.

 Customer Relationship Management (CRM) Systems

 Collecting and analyzing customer information has become important and more and smaller businesses realize that.
 CRM allows them to specify a goal and let the software handle the tasks such as publishing a single post to multiple social media platforms at the same time.
 By using CRM software, small businesses can cut their expenses and avoid hefty fees associated with using online marketing campaigns.

 The more your business uses new and emerging tech trends, the more it will stay far ahead of the competition.
 Don’t be afraid to dip your toes into unknown waters, because it’s nearly impossible to progress without using new and exciting technologies.
 Run your company like a well-oiled machine.
 Use everything that the technology can offer you and you shall be rewarded.